-Want something exciting for family day brunch!
+Want something exciting for family day brunch?
 Try this delicious Orzo Enchilada skillet.
 Loaded with layers of flavours and really easy to put together.
-This, with virgin mimosas will make this family day brunch the best brunch ever.
+This with virgin mimosas will make your family day brunch the best brunch ever.

 I love weekend brunch on mornings when you are not gulping everything down and rushing out of the door.
 It gives time for my family to bond in the kitchen over food.
 I grew up on savoury brunches and loved spending time in the kitchen with my mom on Sunday mornings making a delicious and hearty brunch.
 I want my daughter to grow up with similar memories of us bonding in the kitchen and loving food.
 Luckily she loves to help out, and gets really mad if I chop vegetables.